tactica/package-audit/README.md

 ## Report Example

-Below is an example of running the gem on a project that uses both Ruby and Node.
+Below is an example of running the script on a project that uses both Ruby and Node.

 ```
 ===========================================================================================================================